 In the early 80s, Talk Talk seemed destined to be remembered as one of many bands marketed cynically as New Romantics by record companies who were far more concerned with short-term gain than significant creative and commercial development.
 Third studio album The Colour Of Spring would change all that, and as Neil Crossley explains, it would propel the band from synth-pop wannabes towards boldly experimental territory…

-The outpouring of tributes following the sudden death of Mark Hollis on 25 February this year was notable for the sheer depth of respect shown to the Talk Talk founder and frontman by his contemporaries.
+The outpouring of tributes following the sudden death of Mark Hollis on 25 February 2019 was notable for the sheer depth of respect shown to the Talk Talk founder and frontman by his contemporaries.
 One of the most repeated and retweeted quotes in the hours and days following the 64-year-old’s death came from a 2012 interview with Guy Garvey in Mojo magazine, in which the Elbow frontman discussed Hollis’s enduring influence.

 “Mark started from punk and by his own admission he had no musical ability,” said Garvey.
 “To go from having the urge, to writing some of the most timeless, intricate and original music ever is as impressive as the moon landings.”